1980–81 North Carolina Tar Heels men's basketball team

 The 1980–81 North Carolina Tar Heels men's basketball team represented University of North Carolina.
-Led by senior guard-forward Al Wood, it won the 1981 ACC Tournament and reached the championship of the NCAA Tournament, falling to Indiana University 63-50.
+Led by senior guard-forward Al Wood, it won the 1981 ACC Tournament and reached the championship of the NCAA Tournament, falling to Indiana 63–50.
 The head coach was Dean Smith.
 The team played its home games at Carmichael Auditorium in Chapel Hill, North Carolina.